All Episodes

 It was a stacked deck from the people that believe this stuff.

-They they really, really do.
+They really, really do.

 I'm not just trying to be outrageous in my claims so that you'll remember it.

-In other words, there's not a uh marketing or programming technique here other than just being honest with you.
+In other words, there's not a marketing or programming technique here other than just being honest with you.

-I think we I think he's one of these guys that was that was raised and taught that this country is actually an imperialist colonialist place that's run around stealing the resources of other countries, bringing them back here and use them to create our wealth, that we really are not prosperous on our own.
+I think he's one of these guys that was raised and taught that this country is actually an imperialist colonialist place that's run around stealing the resources of other countries, bringing them back here and using them to create our wealth.

 It couldn't happen.